gottomondo/OceanAnalyticsLab/README.md

 then put your key in hdaKey param [daccess.py](./download/daccess.py)

+##### Attention: by default the system use bluecloud proxy to request the token to access to hda, if you put your hda key the proxy will be disabled

 3. (Optional) you can change dirID in  [daccess.py](./download/daccess.py) if you want to download your dataset from StorageHub